The Bankrate promise

 Frequently asked questions

-If you’re driving a rental car and it gets damaged in a hail storm, insurance will likely cover it.
+If you are driving a rental car and the vehicle is damaged during a hail storm, insurance will likely cover it.
 Most rental car companies include comprehensive coverage in their insurance packages.
-If your personal car insurance extends coverage to rentals, you’re also covered.
+If you carry comprehensive coverage on your own vehicle, your insurance policy may extend coverage to rentals as well.

 If you own your car and it’s minorly damaged in a hail storm, you aren’t required to make the repairs.
 However, you probably are required to fix it if you have a leased car or a car loan.
 Also, keep in mind that making repairs to your car will increase the resale value if you plan to sell it in the future.